Ruth Radelet

+After Chromatics disbanded in 2021, Radelet released her debut solo EP “The Other Side,” listed as #9 in Gorilla vs. Bear’s top 30 EPs of 2022.
+She has released multiple singles, collaborated with numerous other artists, and most recently contributed to the Lost Records: Bloom & Rage original game soundtrack, along with former bandmates Adam Miller and Nat Walker.

 Early life

-Ruth Radelet was born and raised in Portland, Oregon along with her two sisters, Sarah and Sofya.
+Radelet was born and raised in Portland, Oregon along with her two sisters, Sarah and Sofya.

 Career

 Radelet joined Chromatics in 2006 with Adam Miller, Nat Walker, and Johnny Jewel, releasing Night Drive in 2007.
 Radelet provided contributions to Symmetry's debut album, Themes for an Imaginary Film (2011).
 Chromatics' follow-up album to Night Drive was Kill for Love, released the following year.
 The band was invited to perform at the Chanel show by Karl Lagerfeld in 2012.

 Radelet appeared with Chromatics in the Showtime 2017 revival of Twin Peaks.
 After the disbandment of Chromatics in 2021, Radelet launched a solo career, releasing her debut EP The Other Side in 2022, which was produced by Filip Nikolic, formerly of Poolside.

-Radelet in 2025 provide numerous soundtrack for Lost Records: Bloom & Rage, a mystery adventure game developed and published by Don't Nod.
-She join alongside Canadian electropop Milk & Bone, who also compose the game soundtrack.
+In 2025 Radelet contributed several songs to Lost Records: Bloom & Rage, in collaboration with former bandmates Adam Miller and Nat Walker.

 Influences

-Radelet has cited folk and country artists such as Bob Dylan, Kris Kristofferson, and Tom Waits as influences, as well as new wave bands such as New Order.
-She has also cited films as an influence on her music, including work by directors Francis Ford Coppola, Martin Scorsese, and Brian De Palma.
+Radelet has cited songwriters Bob Dylan and Tom Waits as influences, along with artists such as Beach House and Frank Ocean.

 Personal life

-Radelet was romantically involved with bandmate Johnny Jewel for several years; commenting in an interview with The Huffington Post, she said: "I consider us to be old friends, and we have continued to build on that foundation even though the dynamic is always evolving."
-She relocated to New York in 2011 and Los Angeles in 2015.
+Ruth relocated to New York from Portland in 2011, and to Los Angeles in 2015.